harej/reports_bot/README.md

 ## Logs

-The bot stores logs in the `logs/` directory unless `-t` (`--traceless`) is passed to `./run`. `bot.log` stores non-DEBUG-level logs for all tasks, and is automatically rotated each night.
-30 days of logs are kept.
+The bot stores logs in the `logs/` directory unless `-t` (`--traceless`) is passed to `./run`.
+A few different kinds of logs are kept:

+* `all.log` stores non-DEBUG level logs for all tasks.
+It automatically rotates when it grows large.
+* `all.err` stores WARNING-level logs and above for all tasks.
+It automatically rotates when it grows large.
+* `<sitename>/<taskname>.log` stores non-DEBUG level logs for the specified task running on the specified site.
+It automatically rotates nightly.
+* `<sitename>/<taskname>.err` stores WARNING-level logs and above.
+It automatically rotates when it grows large.
+* `<sitename>/<taskname>.log.verbose` stores full logs for the last run of the task.
+It is cleared at the start of each run.

-The bot also prints all logs (including DEBUG-level) to standard out unless `-q` (`--quiet`) is passed to `./run`, in which case only ERROR-level and higher are printed.
+The bot also prints all logs (including DEBUG-level) to standard error unless `-q` (`--quiet`) is passed to `./run`, in which case only ERROR-level and higher are printed.
 This option can be useful for cron jobs; if you set up cron to email you the output of `./run -q`, you will be notified immediately when